tra/spawnling/README.markdown

 The plugin also patches ActiveRecord::Base to handle some known bugs when using threads (see lib/patches.rb).

+## Installation

+To install the plugin from the master branch (recommended).

+    script/plugin install git://github.com/tra/spawn.git

+If you want to install the plugin from the 'edge' branch (latest development):

+    script/plugin install git://github.com/tra/spawn.git -r edge

 ## Usage

 Here's a simple example of how to demonstrate the spawn plugin.